Discover twenty examples of successful branding from some of the world’s leading brands;

 The most popular brands in the world today didn’t start with higher revenue than the annual GDP of some countries by luck.

-Learning from the most powerful brands in the world
+Learning from the most influential brands in the world

 You have the power to take what they did and use it to your advantage.

-By following their branding case-studies you might not create the next billion-dollar company, but you may execute good branding techniques and your profits might skyrocket.
+By following their branding case-studies, you might not create the next billion-dollar company, but you may execute useful branding techniques, and your profits might skyrocket.

 We’ve looked into twenty world-famous brands to analyse the tactics they used to grow.

-People think of Steve Jobs when you mention Apple, but they didn’t find true success until they focused on simplicity and gorgeous design.
-Now there are millions of raving fans who wouldn’t touch other products and even the ones who would are locked into the Apple ecosystem making it hard for them to leave.
+People think of Steve Jobs when you mention Apple, but they didn’t find real success until they focused on simplicity and gorgeous design.
+Now millions of raving fans wouldn’t touch other products and even the ones who would are locked into the Apple ecosystem, making it hard for them to leave.

 Bill Gates had the premium operating system of its time, yet he didn’t start selling Microsoft computers.
 Instead, he licensed Windows to all the other computer manufacturers on the market because it was much more lucrative.
 They leveraged the power of other companies to make billions of dollars.